-Example of Good Volume Discount Structure
+Good Volume Discount Structure

-Let’s take a moment to discuss why, with an anecdote: I knew a company who had made a particular set of strategic decisions about a price offered to a customer, knowing they had very thin margins… but without considering the impact of the rebates already accrued and scheduled to be paid out.
-In the final reckoning, that sold-to essentially lost money, simply because they didn’t have all the information available at decision-time.
-Lastly, the terms of the rebates are contained in the original offer document to the customer.
-That’s typically not a function provided by the rebate administration tool, so it needs to be integrated into whatever tool is used by sellers and pricers for performing that activity.
+Let’s take a moment to discuss why.
+I knew a pricing management company who had made a particular set of pricing strategies offered to a customer, knowing they had very thin margins but without considering the impact of the rebates already accrued and scheduled to be paid out.
+In the final reckoning, that “sold-to” essentially lost money simply because they didn’t have all the rebate management software with information available at decision time.
+The terms of the rebates were contained in the original offer document.
+That’s typically not a function provided by the rebate management tool; this needs to be integrated into price management software that sellers and pricers can use to perform this activity.

 About the AuthorMore Content by Ben Blaney